DNAnexus Documentation

 As a first step, you must establish trust between the DNAnexus Platform, as an OIDC identity provider, and the cloud service provider whose system your jobs will need to access.

 Each cloud provider will have its own procedure for establishing trust.
-For AWS, consult this guide, using the following parameters:
+For AWS, consult, using the following parameters:

 Note: When using trust conditions (recommended), the value of audience does not need to be protected as a secret but it should remain private and accessible only to authorized workloads.